Category: Seed Rounds

 Convertible Note Maturity Date Terms

 Convertible notes are a very common startup financing method.
-Convertible notes contain a maturity date provision at which point the notes are to be repaid with interest.
-This is usually set at 18-24 months after the first convertible note investment.
-However, repayment of the notes upon the maturity date is usually
+They typically include a maturity date, at which point the notes are, in theory, due and payable with interest.
+Convertible note maturity is often set 18 to 24 months after the first note investment.
+In practice, repayment at maturity is usually not a great outcome for…

 Crowdfunding Should Be Used as a Last Resort